 Verbena is a varied genus of plants, mostly native to South America.
 They tend to be short-lived, but the abundance of nectar-rich flowers more than makes up for this.
-Hardy species include the popular Verbena bonariensis and its shorter-growing cultivar ‘Lollipop‘, along with architectural Verbena hastata and Verbena rigida, which works well in pots.
+Hardy garden verbena varieties include the popular Verbena bonariensis and its shorter-growing cultivar 'Lollipop', along with architectural Verbena hastata and Verbena rigida, which works well in pots.
 Tender verbenas are best grown as annuals and are perfect for bedding schemes and hanging baskets.

-How to grow Verbena
+How to grow verbena

-Most verbenas do well in moist but well-drained soil in a sunny, sheltered position.
+Most verbena varieties do well in moist but well-drained soil in a sunny, sheltered position.
 Leave flowers of hardier types to develop seedheads for the birds and, in mild regions, cut them back before growth starts again in spring.
-In colder regions, take cuttings to propagate new plants in case they don’t survive winter.
-Dig up and compost bedding verbenas in autumn – you’ll need to replace them with new plants the following spring.
+In colder regions, take cuttings to propagate new verbena plants in case they don't survive winter.
+Dig up and compost bedding verbenas in autumn – you'll need to replace them with new plants the following spring.

-More on growing Verbena:
+More on growing verbenas:

 - Osteospermum, petunia and verbena hanging basket

 - How to take verbena cuttings